OG Tag Previewer

 Every page on your website should include at minimum these four OG tags:

-Additionally, include og:type (usually "website" or "article"), og:site_name, and og:image:alt for accessibility.
-For Twitter, add twitter:card set to "summary_large_image" for the best visual impact.
+Additionally, include og:type, og:site_name, and og:image:alt for accessibility.
+For Twitter, add twitter:card set to "summary_large_image".

 Platform-specific requirements